openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 ### Unrecommended: Using @StorageLink to Implement Event Notification

-Compared with the common mechanism for event notification, the two-way synchronization mechanism of @StorageLink and AppStorage is far less cost efficient and therefore not recommended.
-This is because AppStorage stores UI-related data, and its changes will cause costly UI refresh.
+Compared with the common mechanism for event notification, the two-way synchronization mechanism of @StorageLink and AppStorage is expensive and therefore not recommended.
+This is because AppStorage stores UI-related data, and its changes will cause costly UI re-rendering.

 In the following example, any tap event in the **TapImage** component will trigger a change of the **tapIndex** attribute.
 As @StorageLink establishes a two-way data synchronization with AppStorage, the local change is synchronized to AppStorage.
 As a result, all custom components owning the **tapIndex** attribute bound to AppStorage are notified to refresh the UI.